 - Authentication Core, UIUC: David Nicol, Zbigniew Kalbarcyzk; SUTD: Jianying Zhou, Aditya Mathur

 - Authentication Trust Technology, UIUC: Deming Chen, David Nicol; SUTD: Jianying Zhou

 - Standards for interaction of COTS devices with TSCP , UIUC: Zbigniew Kalbarczyk, Bill Sanders; SUTD: Hock Beng Lim

 - TSCP System Verification, UIUC: Grigore Rosu, Bill Sanders; SUTD: SUN Jun

 - Data Analytics and Alert Response, UIUC: Ravi Iyer, Marianne Winslett, Michael Bailey; SUTD: Aditya Mathur, David Yau

-- SecUTS: A Cyber-Physical Approach to Securing Urban Transportation Systems, Professors Yih-Chun Hu, Doug Jones, Zbigniew Kalbarczyk, David Nicol, William H. Sanders and David Yau
+- SecUTS: A Cyber-Physical Approach to Securing Urban Transportation Systems, UIUC: Yih-Chun Hu, Doug Jones, Zbigniew Kalbarczyk, David Nicol, William H. Sanders and David Yau